Skip to main content

 Skip the slides.
 Ask these questions:

 1. "Show me your dashboard.
 Walk me through a flagged transaction."
-(If the dashboard is confusing in 5 minutes, it will be confusing forever.)
+(Confusing after 5 minutes means confusing forever.)

 2. "What data do you need from me to work?"
 (Some tools need deep integration.
-Others work with just a payment processor connection.
-Know the difference.)
+Others run off a processor connection alone.
+Know which one this is.)

 4. "Can I run in shadow mode first?"
 (If no, walk away.
 Any vendor worth buying lets you test without going live.)